things-to-do

 Playa El Padrón

-Nestled at the mouth of the Río Padrón just two kilometres east of Estepona, Playa El Padrón offers upscale beach clubs and lots of watersports.
+At the mouth of the Río Padrón, about two kilometres east of Estepona, Playa El Padrón offers upscale beach clubs and lots of watersports.

 The Agua, Beso Beach, and Sublim Beach Club line this stretch, bringing DJ sets, lounge chairs, and cocktails directly onto the sand.